caesarakalaeii/ir_racecar/README.md

 ## ir_racecar
-This repository is for a lane detection system using infrared lights, multiple approaches will be explored
+This repository is for a lane detection system on a MIT-RACEcar style robot.
+Multiple approaches will be explored, one will be using infrared lights.

 ## pwm_Gen.ino: